 Frequently Asked Questions:

 Q: How often can students come to the pantry?

-A: Eligible students are permitted to come to the pantry once per week (every 7 days).
+A: Eligible students are permitted to come to the pantry once per calendar week.

 Q: What should I know about expiration dates?

 A: There are multiple types of dates (best by, use by, produced on, etc.) associated with food products in the U.S. Most consumers do not know the difference.
-If you have questions ask a staff member, review information available by Second Harvest Food Bank, or from the USDA.
+If you have questions ask a staff member, review information available by Second Harvest of Silicon Valley, or from the USDA.

 Q: Do I need to have my Tower ID on me?